jack-jiang1111/Teleswap-On-Sui/teleswap-testnet/READEME.md

-The mock version is for local test only. comment out all the depenecy We added lots of test only function which will be removed in the real time implementation
+Testnet version

-Also the btcrelay is in seperate module in mainnet deployment
+Only btcrelay is a mock version (accpect any tx) wbtc,usdt,usdc,sui are pre defined contract on chain The other are the same as the mainnet

 Error code:
 btcrelay 0-100